 The digital transformation in capital markets is based on two things.
 First, information: especially access to and amount of information.
 The other is speed.

 The information available in the past was quite limited and not easily accessible.
 The amount of information and the type of data that we are able to obtain today (in close to real time) is so diverse and complete that it is has transformed the way we look at risk and marketing.
 The challenge becomes to identify which data is relevant, and to be able to use it to truly provide a unique service for the customer you are targeting.
-AI has become popular in risk and financial services, but the human element is still critical.
+Artificial Intelligence has become popular in risk and financial services, but the human element is still critical.
 We need to identify what data is relevant -- success today will depend on asking the right question of the data you have.

 Speed is an important factor, as well.
 Just like in everyday life, we want to spend less time doing mundane tasks and more time doing the tasks that are critical to the business.
 We look for every opportunity to reclaim a few minutes here or there.
 The amount of data available helps us make quick decisions, and this "speed to decision" allows us to interact with customers in a manner that best suits their lifestyles.